enamyaovi/alx_be_shell/shell_permissions/README.md

 On a side note, I discovered that setting file permissions on the Windows command line is far more complicated.
 Now I understand why developers prefer Linux/Unix systems!
 I almost lost my mind trying to figure out the Windows equivalent of the chmod command.
 I’ll tackle that another time.
 For now, that’s all—bye and thanks!

 # CHAPTER 6: SET MULTIPLE PERMISSIONS
+To be updated

+# CHAPTER 7: JOHN-DOE WHO??
+To be updated